fabianwilflingsederxxxl/techstack-tutorial/03-express-nodemon-pm2/Readme.md

 **Add** `/lib/` to your `.gitignore`

 One last thing: We are going to pass a `NODE_ENV` environment variable to our PM2 binary.
-With Unix, you would do this by running `NODE_ENV=production pm2`, but Windows uses a different syntax.
-We're going to use a small package called `cross-env` to make this syntax work on Windows as well.
+With Unix, you would do this by running `NODE_ENV=production pm2`.
+With Windows, We're going to use a small package called `cross-env` to make this work.

 **Run:** `yarn add --dev cross-env`